360-info/country-centroids/README.md

 # Country centroids dataset

 Country centroids based on the [geoBoundaries.org](https://www.geoboundaries.org/) ADM0 boundaries.
-Used in our point maps.
+If you need to make a map where countries are represented by points (like a bubble map or an [arc map](https://360info.org/interactive-who-supplies-and-receives-arms)), you'll want centroids!

 This dataset is updated on the first of the month if new data is available, or otherwise when run manually.